Serpent27/PARSEC/README.md

 # PARSEC Encryption
 #### Created by Alex Anderson < parsec29@protonmail.com >

+## Key size

+*In a (slightly embarrassing) realization I remembered I have been using a 1024-bit key, instead of 768 bits, due to an optimization where I replace `n % key_size` with `n & key_size_bitmask`.
+I made this optimization to mitigate potential timing attacks related to the non-constant timing of the C modulus operator, but then forgot the key size now must be a power of 2.*

+*Since the difference doesn't harm security, you can just pretend it's a 768-bit key, then add 256 more bits!*

 PARSEC is an encryption algorithm I made because I was bored.
-The algorithm is based on an SP-Network and uses, by default, a 768-bit key, 512-bit block, and 32 rounds.
+The algorithm is based on an SP-Network and uses, by default, a 1024-bit key, 512-bit block, and 32 rounds.
 Unlike (some) implementations of AES, the key expansion uses only constant-time operations, to prevent certain forms of attacks.

 This algorithm was originally intended to run on a TI-84+CE calculator, but the calculator build broke from one of the optimizations I made to reduce the risk of timing attacks.